Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

     * **Kernels & Compute Units**: Shows the number of times the kernel was executed.
 Includes the total, minimum, average, and maximum run times.
 If the design has multiple compute units, it will show each compute unit’s utilization.
 When accelerating an algorithm, the faster the kernel executes, the higher the throughput which can be achieved.
 It is best to optimize the kernel to be as fast as it can be with the data it requires.

-    * **Data Transfers**: This tab has no bearing in software emulation as no actual data transfers are emulated across the host to the platform.
-In hardware emulation, this shows the throughput and bandwidth of the read/writes to the global memory that the host and kernel share.
+    * **Data Transfers**: Shows the throughput and bandwidth of the read/writes to the global memory that the host and kernel share.

     * **OpenCL APIs**: Shows all the OpenCL API command executions, how many time each was executed, and how long they take to execute.